 It’s no secret we at VPNUniversity love ASUS routers.
-I personally own 2 (the AC68U and the N66U) and will likely be adding to that collection soon.
-This article will show you the best ASUS routers with ASUSWRT.
+I personally own 3 (the AC68U, AC88U and the N66U) and will likely be adding to that collection soon.
+This article will show you the best ASUS routers for VPN, cloud storage and more.

 Not only do ASUS’s higher end routers feature impressive hardware, but they also come preloaded with the easy-to-use and powerful ASUSWRT firmware, which (among other things) is VPN-capable right out of the box.

 In other words, if you choose an ASUSWRT router, you won’t have to flash a 3rd-party router firmware like DD-WRT or TomatoUSB and risk ‘bricking’ your $200 router.

 That said, ASUS routers are also some of the most widely compatible with DD-WRT and Tomato firmwares, so if you’re a power user who enjoys tinkering, you’ll be able to try other open-source firmware.

 ASUSWRT (the stock firmware for high-end ASUS routers) has an excellent blend of features and usability.
 ASUSWRT gives even low-tech users easy control of advanced router functionality.